Then think about why you value that rep more than any other and what makes them so good during the sales process.

 It’s time to identify the skills that will matter most for your team and the sales cycle.

 Obviously you’ll choose the skills that work best for your sales reps, but for the purposes of this article we’re going to suggest three skills necessary for any sales team to succeed.

 All three of these skills are used by salespeople in tandem:

-- Reps manage relationships with customers
+Reps manage relationships with existing and potential customers

-- While working on a team
+While working as part of a team

-- And communicating with prospects, colleagues and management.
+And communicating with prospects, colleagues and management

 Realistically speaking, not every rep is great at all three.

 Most salespeople are naturally better at one or two of these skills and need some help with the others, which is totally normal.

 How to measure a soft skill (positive and negative)